Iran: No to US in Syria, nuclear deal stays

 Speaking on the sidelines of the Munich Security Conference, Zarif said there was an international consensus not to let the agreement -- which took two years to negotiate -- unravel.

-"I believe everybody, including experts in the United States, know this was the best deal possible deal for all concerned, not just Iran but the US too," he said.
+"I believe everybody, including experts in the United States, know this was the best deal possible for all concerned, not just Iran but the US too," he said.

 "It was a triumph of diplomacy over coercion, because coercion doesn't work any more."